WeMakeDevs/github-tutorial/README.md

 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
-- Suraj Behera forked your repo to make this changed.This is a good learning.
+- Suraj Behera forked your repo to make this changed.This is a good learning and is very interesting.